ManishPatidar806/C2Store/README.md

 ## Overview

-ClothStore is a modern, full-stack e-commerce platform designed to provide a seamless shopping experience for customers and efficient management tools for administrators.
+C2Store is a modern, full-stack e-commerce platform designed to provide a seamless shopping experience for customers and efficient management tools for administrators.
 Built with the MERN stack, it combines cutting-edge web technologies with secure payment processing and comprehensive inventory management.

 🎯 **Mission**
 To democratize online retail by providing accessible, feature-rich e-commerce solutions that scale with business needs.